The interplay of different metrics for the construction of constant dimension codes: Introduction

 With respect to recent improved constructions we mention e.g.\ \cite{chen2020new,cossidente2019combining,feng2020bounds,he2020construction,he2020improving,he2021new,kurz2020lifted, lao2020parameter,li2019construction,liu2019parallel,niu2020new}.
 Most of the contained improvements fit into a general framework of a combination of subcodes of a specific shape that we will present here.
 All constructions are based on an interplay between the subspace, the Hamming, and the rank metric distance.

-Besides structuring and classifying the recent progress we show up further potential for improvements.
+Besides structuring and classifying the recent progress we show further potential for improvements.
 As examples we give improved constructions for the cases $A_q(10,4;5)$, $A_q(11,4;4)$, $A_q(12,6;6)$, and $A_q(15,4;4)$.
 Note that the dimensions of the ambient spaces are rather small.
 We also give general upper bounds for the mentioned subcodes with special shapes.

 The remaining part of this paper is structured as follows.
 In Section~\ref{sec_preliminaries} we introduce the necessary preliminaries and review constructions from the literature.
 The impact of codes in the Hamming metric is discussed in Subsection~\ref{subsec_skeleton_codes}.
 Here we generalize the notion of skeleton codes from the Echelon--Ferrers construction.
 These codes are mainly used to describe and control the combination of different subcodes to a constant dimension code.
 For the contained subcodes the rank metric plays an important role for the construction, see Subsection~\ref{subsec_rank_metric}.
-Based on the underlying general construction strategy sufficient conditions for additing further codewords are described in Subsection~\ref{subsec_additional_codewords}.
+Based on the underlying general construction strategy sufficient conditions for adding further codewords are described in Subsection~\ref{subsec_additional_codewords}.
 In Subsection~\ref{subsec_special_constructions} we mention a few constructions outside this scheme, which can nevertheless be used as subcodes.
-We summarize our four exemplary, in the field size $q$ parametric, improvements in Section~\ref{sec_improved_constructions}.
-We have chosen examples with rather small parameters and focus on the underlying techniques to show up the potential for further and similar improvements for larger parameters.
+At the end of Section~\ref{sec_preliminaries} the most important abbreviations and notation are listed in Table~\ref{table_notation}.
+We summarize our four exemplary improvements, that are parametric in the field size $q$, in Section~\ref{sec_improved_constructions}.
+We have chosen examples with rather small parameters and focus on the underlying techniques to show the potential for further and similar improvements for larger parameters.
 Upper bounds for the occurring subcodes are the topic of Section~\ref{sec_upper_bounds}.
-Here, and also in Section~\ref{sec_improved_constructions}, we mention open problems for further research.
+In Section~\ref{sec_open_problems} we recollect open problems for further research mentioned in Section~\ref{sec_improved_constructions} and Section~\ref{sec_upper_bounds}.